-Use our free contractor calculator to figure out your net take-home pay.
-Our calculator is simple to use and will show you an estimate of your payment after taxes, National Insurance contributions and Cool Company’s fee are applied.
-No hidden costs or surprise charges!
-Cool Company is here to make contracting easier for you.
+Try our free contractor calculator to figure out your net take-home pay.
+Our calculator is simple to use and will show you an estimate of your payment after taxes, National Insurance contributions and Cool Company’s margin are applied.

 How to use the contractor calculator

-Our pay calculator estimates how much you will receive as take-home pay when contracting.
-Simply enter the following information and we calculate your take-home pay after deductions:
+Our pay calculator below estimates how much you will receive as take-home pay after deductions when contracting.
+Simply enter the following information:

 How to calculate your take-home pay with Cool Company

 Cool Company offers you a complete service!
 We take care of all paperwork and handle the invoices to your clients.
-As soon as the customer has paid the invoice and the money has arrived, make all required deductions, and pay you the net take-home pay.
+As soon as your client has paid the invoice and the money has arrived, we will make all required deductions, and pay you the net take-home pay.

 3 easy steps from invoice to take-home pay